Right-click for episode transcript

 EZRA: I want to be a physical therapist.

 MOLLY BLOOM: What inspired you to want to do physical therapy?
-Anything in particular?
+Anything particular?

-EZRA: I broke my elbow.
-I do like occupational therapy.
+EZRA: When I broke my elbow, I do like occupational therapy.

 MOLLY BLOOM: How did you break your elbow?

-EZRA: I felt off the monkey bars when I was like six.
+EZRA: I fell at the monkey bars when I was six.

 MOLLY BLOOM: Well, I'm glad to see your arm is all better now.
-And getting your dream job can be tough for anybody, but people with conditions like Down syndrome are often told they can't do certain things, which can make chasing a dream even harder.
-Thankfully, there are people like Annie Dufresne out there giving lots of encouragement.
-She has Down syndrome too.
+And getting your dream job can be tough for anybody.
+But people with conditions like down syndrome are often told they can't do certain things, which can make chasing a dream even harder.
+Thankfully, there are people like Annie DeFrain out there giving lots of encouragement.
+She has down syndrome, too.

-ANNIE DUFRESNE: I'm a program aid at Wing Link Center.
-Wing Link Developmental Center is a place for people with severe developmental disabilities.
-Students anywhere from age 3 to 26 learn and practice life skills.
-One of her favorite parts of the job is helping students with something called occupational therapy, or OT.
+MOLLY BLOOM: Wing lake Developmental Center is a place for people with severe developmental disabilities.
+Students anywhere, from age three to 26, learn and practice life skills.
+One of her favorite parts of the job is helping students with something called occupational therapy or OT.
 Together, they practice everyday skills students might have trouble with on their own.

-Like today's Wednesday.
-So Wednesday day is occupational therapy.
-They do a lot of fine motor skills, which is mostly hands-on.
-Like today, we-- like the students made pumpkins, and we make pumpkin faces.
-Sometimes, we make brownies.
-I remember a time we made jello.
+ANNIE DEFRAIN: Today is Wednesday.
+So Wednesday is occupational therapy.
+They do a lot of fine motor skills, which is mostly hands on.
+Today the students made pumpkins, and we make pumpkin faces.
+Sometimes we make brownies.
+I remember a time we made jell-o.

-ANNIE DUFRESNE: I probably will say I believe in you.
-You can do it.
-You can try it again.
-I think one of the skills that I teach people for getting the job is probably being positive, believing in their goals in life, and being able to achieve them, and how to be kind and patient to other people.
+ANNIE DEFRAIN: I probably will say, I believe in you, you can do it, you can try again.
+I think one of the skills that I teach people for getting the job is probably being positive, believing in their goals in life and being able to achieve them, and how to be kind and patient to other people.
 Never give up on anything.
 Once you put your mind into it, you will succeed in everything you do.

 [MUSIC PLAYING]

-MOLLY BLOOM: That was 30-year-old Annie Dufresne.
+MOLLY BLOOM: That was 30-year-old Annie DeFrain.
 She spreads her words of wisdom in Bloomfield Hills, Michigan.
-She also had this advice for people meeting someone new with Down syndrome.
+She also had this advice for people meeting someone new with down syndrome.

-ANNIE DUFRESNE: I wish people can be more understanding and patient to communicate face-to-face, also slow down what they're trying to say so I can hear them.
+ANNIE DEFRAIN: I wish people could be more understanding and patient to communicate face to face.
+Also, slow it down what they're trying to stay so I can hear them.

-EZRA: Like talk slow but like, I mean, like don't go fast.
-But like don't talk down to them either.
+EZRA: Talk slow.
+I mean, don't go fast.
+But don't talk down to them either.

-ANNIE DUFRESNE: That's really good advice.
-So I think sometimes people meet someone with Down syndrome, and they notice that they look or talk different.
-And they're not quite sure what to do.
+MOLLY BLOOM: That's really good advice.
+So I think sometimes people meet someone with down syndrome and they notice that they look or talk different, and they're not quite sure what to do.
 And instead of trying to figure it out, they might just ignore them.
 Have you seen that happen before?

 EZRA: Yeah.